thisistharun/Samrank-Reproduce/README.md

-# SAMRank
+# SamRank Reproduce
-This code is for paper "[SAMRank: Unsupervised Keyphrase Extraction using Self-Attention Map in BERT and GPT-2](https://aclanthology.org/2023.emnlp-main.630)"
+We are reproducing the paper "[SAMRank: Unsupervised Keyphrase Extraction using Self-Attention Map in BERT and GPT-2](https://aclanthology.org/2023.emnlp-main.630)"

 ## Requirements